Who5673/coc-nasm/README.md

 https://who5673.github.io/coc-nasm/templates/index.html
 ```
 ## About coc-nasm
-- Publish date: The sixth of July, 2025
+- Publish date: The sixth of July, 2025.
-- This package is under MIT License, open-source
+- This package is under MIT License, open-source.
-- It is not the first Netwide Assembler plugin and snippet in the world, though it is one of it due to the lack of plugins for NASM in VS Code and Vi Improved (this is true for Neovim (nvim)).
+- Maybe it is not the first Netwide Assembler plugin for auto-completion and snippet in the world.
+- __However__, it is one of the **strong** plugin for NASM.
+- Netwide Assembler does have a lack of good plugins for snippets and auto-completions so that is why coc-nasm needs to be invented.
+- coc-nasm has snippets and auto-completions for NASM, but note: This plugin does not support syntax highlighting.
+You may need them by installing third-party plugins for NASM.
+Fortunately, vim supports syntax highlighting for that language.

 ## Dependencies
 Not all the dependencies of the app will be installed via `:CocInstall coc-nasm`, but you also can install them from coc.nvim.